DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/assembly.rst

    Get all the pins started

 d.
-Do the same on the other side.
-Get all the pins aligned and start to press gently to get them into the holes.
+Do the same on the other side. |BR| Get all the pins aligned and start to press gently to get them into the holes.
 Notice on this side, you have more holes than you do pins.
 This is normal.

 .. figure:: /_static/images/seat_reverse1.jpg
    :alt: Line up the other side